eslavnov/llm-stream-tts/README.md

 ### v0.0.3
 **Added**
-- `/tts` endpoint to generate audio from the TTS engine based on the provided text (skipping the LLM step).
+- `/tts` endpoint to generate audio from the TTS engine based on the provided text (skipping the LLM step)
-- Better logs.
+- Better logs

 ### v0.0.2
 **Added**